 - Current First Aid & CPR certification

-- Completed Learning Agreement
+- Completed Placement Learning Agreement

 Once these documents have been uploaded to inplace, the unit convener will then approve the placement.
 Only after students have received an email confirming their placement has been approved should they commence.
 Any hours completed prior to approval will not count towards the requirements for this unit.

 Each student will have access to the 'ESSA Practicum Guide' which outlines the placement requirements and acceptable activities to complete hours for the purpose of the Exercise Science Practicum.
 This document should be the first point of reference for students seeking information relating to the placement requirements of this unit.
-Additional documentation (i.e. Record of Student Engagement Form, Competency Checklist) will be avaiable on Canvas.
+Additional documentation (i.e. Record of Student Engagement Form, Competency Checklist) will be available on Canvas.
 These documents must be completed and submitted to Smartabase within one (1) month of completing placement.
 Placement sites may also implement their own evaluation process or competency checklist outside of those required for this unit.
 If this is the case, students should be made aware of the organisations requirements prior to the placement commencing.
 If the student feels that the placement site's requirements are unreasonable, they are to speak with the unit convener.

-Students are required to maintain attendance in line with the schedule set out in the learning agreement.
+Students are required to maintain attendance in line with the schedule set out in the placement learning agreement.
 Additional attendance may be requested by the placement site and must be agreed upon by both the site supervisor and the student before commencing.
 Any permanent changes to the hours outlined in the learning agreement must be reported to the unit convener.
-Full attendance, in line with the attendance schedule outlined in the learning agreement, is necessary to fulfil the placement.
-Any planned absence from during the placement should be discussed with the placement site supervisor at least two (2) weeks prior to the planned absence.
+Full attendance, in line with the attendance schedule outlined in the placement learning agreement, is necessary to fulfil the placement.
+Any planned absence from the placement should be discussed with the placement site supervisor at least two (2) weeks prior to the planned absence.